bic-berkeley/psych-214-fall-2016/brisk_python.rst

     ...     print("my_var does equal 10")
     >>> print("Finished the conditional block")
     Finished the conditional block

+The first line that returns to the same level of indentation as the initial conditional statement, closes the block.
+Call the first line: the *conditional test* and the subsequent lines of indented statements: the *conditional block*.

+Unless the conditional block contains some other type of block (e.g. a ``for`` block or a ``while`` block), then all the lines in the block must have the same indentation.

 There may also be a further block where the conditional is ``else``, which is only run if the conditional test evaluates to False: